aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 ### Reduce bundle size by just importing s3

-- In v2, you can reduce the bundle size by doing dead-code elimination using tree shaking with a bundler like webpack ([details](https://webpack.js.org/guides/tree-shaking/))
+- In v2, you can reduce the bundle size by doing dead-code elimination using [tree shaking with a bundler like webpack](https://webpack.js.org/guides/tree-shaking/).
 - Just import the `"aws-sdk/clients/s3"` in [`s3Client.ts`](./src/libs/s3Client.ts), as shown in the diff below:

   ```diff